|Country of Origin||Italy|

 Cane Corso is generally healthy but we cannot guarantee that he will not suffer from any kind of diseases in his life expectancy of 9-12 years.
 As a large and muscular dog, he might have joints and bone problems.
 Hip dysplasia is common in Cane Corso as it is genetic.

-A proper nutrition and right amount of food can prevent obesity which is the main cause of joints problem.
+Proper nutrition and the right amount of food can prevent obesity which is the main cause of joints problem.
 Take your Cane Corso to your veterinarian from time to time to check on his health condition.

 Coats and Colors